ymzuiku/stayjs/README.md

 ## End

-stayjs is vanilla.js library, so we can use all js library complate your project.

-enjoy stayjs, thx.
+stayjs is vanilla.js library, so we can use all js library complate your project. and use javascript create like XML's dom tree. enjoy stayjs, thx.